Larsen00/NES-notes/Prompt.md

-**Prompt for Week 12 Explanation Chat**

-I will upload my **Week 12** slides from the NES course.
+I will upload 1 week of slides from the NES course.
 When explaining them, follow these rules:

 1. Always start each response with:
     `![[All_slides_nes.pdf#page=X]]`
     where **X = slide page number + OFFSET**.
-    For this Week, the offset is 423, meaning that the first slide is found in a big document I have on slide 423, and I need the output to refer to that using the offset from the slide numbers i give you.
-    (so if the offset is N, slide 1 = page N+1, slide 2 = N+2, etc.).
+    For this Week, the offset is 308, meaning that i will refer to the slide in a bigger combined document, where the first slide for the week is slide 308.
+When referring to the slides in the week file I give you, use the offset to match page 1 = 308, page 2 = 309, etc...

 2. After the page tag, write exactly:
-    **Week 12 Slide [slide number] – [title of the slide]**
+    **Week 10 Slide [slide number] – [title of the slide]**

 3. Provide **only notes**, nothing else: